samuel-w/ms-bing-rewards/README.md

 Things that would be nice to have but doesn't currently work

-- [ ] an easier interface for logging in
 - [ ] automated completion of daily offers
-- [ ] continue searching random topics using by keeping up with the daily points (currently just clicks all the featured links, which gets _most_ of the points)

 ## API